Three King’s Day had the reputation of being the happiest of the holiday seasons!

 The following year, Three King’s Day fell on a Saturday, which was deemed inconvenient for a celebration.

-Interestingly, two of our merchant forefathers signed the petition, which was later granted.
+Interestingly, two of my merchant forefathers signed the petition which was later granted.

 First prize for the Three King’s Day race went to Pan Kibber.